 Glenwood South

-Just northwest of the Raleigh Warehouse District, Glenwood South is great for families who want to enjoy downtown culture in one of the safest neighborhoods in Raleigh, NC.
-This former industrial zone is now known as Raleigh’s entertainment district thanks to its trendy bars and restaurants along the central Glenwood Ave strip.
-The easily walkable neighborhood is also great for running errands or walking the dog, a major draw for families in Raleigh.
-Parents will find top-notch schools in Raleigh like The Exploris School, Wiley Elementary School, and Saint Mary’s School.
-Families moving to Glenwood South can find a blend of condos and apartments on the east side, and bungalows and American Foursquare homes on the west.
+Just northwest of the Raleigh Warehouse District, Glenwood South is for families who want to live in one of the best neighborhoods in Raleigh!
+This former industrial zone is now Raleigh’s entertainment district thanks to its trendy bars and restaurants along the central Glenwood Ave strip.
+The easily walkable neighborhood is also ideal for running errands or walking the dog—a major draw for families!
+Parents will find top-notch schools in Glenwood South like The Exploris School, Wiley Magnet Elementary School, and Saint Mary’s School.
+Families moving to this excellent Raleigh neighborhood can find a blend of condos and apartments on the east side—and bungalows and American Foursquare homes on the west.

 Things to Do in Glenwood South

 Ride the train, carousel, or pedal boats around the lake at nearby Pullen Park.
-Shop home goods, clothing, jewelry, and more at Raleigh Vintage, or find classic vinyls at Record Krate.
+Shop home goods, clothing, jewelry, and more at Raleigh Vintage—or find classic vinyls at Record Krate.
 Let your little ones play with interactive exhibits about music, plants, and fitness at Marbles Kids Museum.
-See dance performances, live music, or spoken word at the youth-focused performing arts organization, TheGifted Arts.
+See dance performances, live music, or spoken word at youth-focused performing arts organization, TheGifted Arts.
 Find musical activities for toddlers in Raleigh, NC like the music discovery program, or enjoy a classical concert at the North Carolina Symphony.
-Start your morning with a Rosemary Latte or London Fog at Iris Coffee Lab.
-Make a reservation at Vidrio for Mediterranean specials like Figs and Blue Cheese Flatbread, Lamb Tagine, and Coconut Lemongrass Panna Cotta.
-Or twirl around a handcrafted cocktail like the Vieux Carre or Gold Rush while dancing to cool jazz at C.Grace.
+Get your morning started with a Rosemary Latte or Cappuccino with a Hotshot Bagel at Iris Coffee Lab.
+Bring the whole family to dine on Mozzarella Sticks, a Breakfast Burger, or Fried Chicken Tenders Basket at MoJoe’s Burger Joint.
+Or enjoy a night out without the kids to try Mediterranean dishes like Moroccan Beef Skewers or Grilled Lamb Loin with a glass of red or white from the award-winning wine collection at Vidrio.

 Historic Oakwood

-Families move to Historic Oakwood for the community.
-Narrow, tree-lined streets and well-maintained Raleigh gardens make the walkable downtown neighborhood feel like you’re in a small town instead of the heart of Raleigh.
-Families living in Historic Oakwood are welcome to join in on resident-only events in Raleigh, NC including a Samedi Gras Celebration, Spring Jazz Supper, July 4th Block Party, Historic Oakwood Candlelight Tour, and more.
+Historic Oakwood is one of the best places to buy a home in Raleigh—and many families move here for the wonderful community feel!
+Narrow, oak-lined streets and well-maintained Raleigh gardens make this walkable downtown neighborhood feel like you’re in a small town instead of the heart of the city.
+Families are welcome to join in on both public and resident-only events including the Samedi Gras Celebration, July 4th Block Party, the Historic Oakwood Candlelight Tour, and more!
 The Oakwood Garden Club also hosts an annual Garden Tour and tea party for anyone in the city.
-Or residents can gather on the last Sunday evening of every month for a community potluck.

 Things to Do in Historic Oakwood